Mhamad6000/retroui-svelte/src/content/getting-started.md

 ---
 title: Getting Started
-description: A quick guide to get started using Svecodocs
+description: A quick guide to get started using RetroUI Svelte
 section: Overview
 ---